 Pursuant to South Carolina statutory law, Defendant Sutherland was required to immediately initiate an investigation based on the two statutorily mandated reports on September 3, 2022 and September 6, 2019.
 She did not do so.
 In fact, no investigation was initiated until the afternoon of September 9, 2022.

 The Lawsuit Also States

-Upon information and belief, Defendant Sutherland coordinated with Plaintiff’s ex-wife (Sarah Price) and/or her attorney (Ryan Stamfle) to delay the initiation of the statutorily required investigation in order to appear as a witness at the ex parte emergency hearing scheduled for the morning of September 9, 2022.
+Upon information and belief, Defendant Amanda Sutherland coordinated with Plaintiff’s ex-wife (Sarah Price) and/or her attorney (Ryan Stampfle) to delay the initiation of the statutorily required investigation in order to appear as a witness at the ex parte emergency hearing scheduled for the morning of September 9, 2022.